A Rank-Based Sequential Test of Independence: Rank-based tests

-Derandomization for distributions width discontinuous marginals is discussed in Appendix \ref{sec:derandomization}.
+where the last equality holds because $f_n^{(d)}$ is a density, $(R_n, S_n)$ are uniform on $[0,1]^2$ and independent of $\mathcal{H}_{n-1}$.
+Derandomization for distributions with discontinuous marginals is discussed in Section \ref{sec:derandomization}.

-\paragraph{Correction for uniform marginals.} Due to Proposition \ref{prop:sequential_ranks} (ii), the marginal distributions of the sequential ranks $(R_n, S_n)$ are uniform also under violations of independence, but this is not taken into account by the histogram estimator $f_n^{(d)}$ in \eqref{eq:density_estimator}.
-The estimator $f_n^{(d)}$ involves $d^2-1$ parameters, the bin frequencies, and the number of parameters could be reduced to $(d-1)^2$ when taking into account restrictions due to uniform marginals.
-Clearly, since the number of parameters is still of order $d^2$, one cannot expect a substantial improvement of the asymptotic properties of the test, but the finite-sample performance can be improved with suitable corrections.
-Our proposal is to apply Sinkhorn's algorithm \cite{Sinkhorn1964}, also known as the iterative proportional fitting procedure.
+Next, we discuss two finite sample corrections of our method.
+Due to Proposition \ref{prop:sequential_ranks} (ii), the marginal distributions of the sequential ranks $(R_n, S_n)$ are uniform, but this is not taken into account by the histogram estimator $f_n^{(d)}$ defined in \eqref{eq:density_estimator}.
+The estimator $f_n^{(d)}$ involves $d^2-1$ parameters, the bin frequencies, which could be reduced to $(d-1)^2$ when taking into account restrictions due to uniform marginals.
+Since the number of parameters is still of order $d^2$, one cannot expect a substantial improvement of the asymptotic properties of the test, but the finite-sample performance can be improved with suitable corrections.
+Our proposal is to apply Sinkhorn's algorithm \citep{Sinkhorn1964}.
 For this method, one arranges the bin frequencies, including the initial count of $1$ per bin, in a $d\times d$ matrix,

 and alternately normalizes the rows and columns of $C_n$ to sum to $1/d$.
 Since the entries of $C_n$ are positive, this procedure converges to a matrix $\check{C}_n = (\check{c}_{k\ell})_{k,\ell=0}^{d-1}$ with row and column sums $1/d$.
-One can view $C_n$ as a probability distribution for a $d\times d$ contingency table, and as shown by \citeA{Ireland1968} and \citeA{Csiszar1975}, Sinkhorn's algorithm gives the information projection of $C_n$ on the space of distributions for contingency tables with uniform marginals.
+One can view $C_n$ as a probability distribution for a $d\times d$ contingency table, and as shown by \citet{Ireland1968} and \citet{Csiszar1975}, Sinkhorn's algorithm gives the information projection of $C_n$ on the space of distributions for contingency tables with uniform marginals.
 Define the density $\check{f}_n^{(d)}(r,s) = d^2\check{c}_{k\ell,n}$ for $(r,s)\in\Bkld$, $k,\ell=0,\dots,d-1$.
-It then follows from Theorem 2.2 of \citeA{Csiszar1975} that
+It then follows from Theorem 2.2 of \citet{Csiszar1975} that